Introduction to Bosnia-Herzegovina

 Bosnia is one of the most culturally and religiously diverse countries in Europe.
 In the 3.3 million populated country, it is possible to see a mosque, synagogue and church on the same street.
 The ‘heart shaped land’ is also home to artisans and craftsmen who have upcycled remnants of the war into compelling artistic pieces.

-However, high unemployment rates and gender inequality continue to negatively impact people’s ability to access nutritious food, education and healthcare.
-The low employment rates have resulted in many of the youth and widow populations leaving the country in search of secure livelihoods.
+However, high unemployment rates and gender inequality continue to negatively impact peoples’ ability to access nutritious food, education and healthcare.
+The low employment rates have resulted in many of the youth and widow populations to leave the country in search of secure livelihoods elsewhere.

 Bosnia has also become an intermediate destination for migrants and refugees.
 The new migrant and refugee population have put a strain on already limited resources, such as food, water and sanitation, and shelter.
-The inadequate shelter has left many in Bosnia living in abandoned buildings and makeshift shelters, which is made even worse during the harsh, winter months.
+The lack of adequate shelter has left many people in Bosnia to live in abandoned buildings and makeshift shelters, in which conditions are made worse during the harsh winter months.

 For people across Bosnia-Herzegovina, life is incredibly challenging:

-Islamic Relief started its work in Bosnia and Herzegovina in 1992 during the war, where we delivered food, water, and clothes to vulnerable populations across the country.
+Islamic Relief started its work in Bosnia and Herzegovina in 1992, where we delivered food, water, and clothes to vulnerable populations across the country.
 After the war, we established an office in Sarajevo and served communities to rebuild homes, schools, and provide Ramadan and Qurbani food packages.

-Through our humanitarian and development projects, we implement food security, livelihood, non-food items, education, and psycho-social support.
-Islamic Relief Canada particularly focuses our efforts on single-parent families and orphans, as they are the most vulnerable population.
+Through our emergency and development projects, we implement food security, livelihood, non-food items, education, and psycho-social support.
+Islamic Relief Canada particularly focuses our efforts on single-parent families and orphans in Bosnia and Herzegovina.

 Follow your donation and see your impact over the past year in Bosnia and Herzegovina.